Skip to content

 from ImpôtsError import ImpôtsError

-# Retrieve the application layers (they are already instantiated)
+# retrieve application layers (already instantiated)

 dao = config["dao"]